grafeas/grafeas.github.io/_docs/concepts/what-is-grafeas/overview.md

 # Grafeas: A Component Metadata API

-Grafeas defines an API spec for managing metadata about software artifacts, such as VM images, jar files, scripts, and so on.
+Grafeas defines an API spec for managing metadata about software resources, such as containers, Virtual Machine (VM) images, JAR files, and scripts.
 You can use Grafeas to define and aggregate information about your project's components.

-Grafeas divides metadata information into [_notes_](#notes), which contain high-level information, and [_occurrences_](#occurrences), which contain information about how and when notes occur in a particular project.
-This division allows third party metadata providers to create and manage metadata on behalf of many customers.
+Grafeas divides metadata information into [_notes_](#notes), which are high-level descriptions of particular types of metadata, and [_occurrences_](#occurrences), which contain information about how and when notes occur on a particular resource.
+This division allows third-party metadata providers to create and manage metadata on behalf of many customers.
 It also allows for fine-grained access control of different types of metadata.

 ## Definition of terms

 ### Notes

 A _note_ describes a high-level piece of metadata.
-Notes are generally found via analysis, and are things that occur multiple times across different projects.
+Notes are generally found via analysis and occur multiple times across different projects.
 For example, you could create a note about a particular vulnerability after analyzing a Linux package.
 You would also use a note to store information about the builder of a build process.
-Notes are often owned and created by providers who analyze users' packages.
+Notes are often owned and created by the providers doing the analysis.

 Note names should follow the format `/projects/<project_id>/notes/<note_id>`.
-The note id needs to be unique per note-project, and informative if possible.
+The note ID must be unique per note-project, and as informative as possible.
 It's generally preferable to store notes and occurrences in separate projects, allowing for more fine-grained access control.